UK-Digital-Heart-Project/4D-Flow-Dual-VENC/README.md

 ## Usage

-Run the single main script at the outer level.
+Run one of the main scripts at the outer level.

 Follow the prompts to nominate source and target directories.